-As an eligible business participant, you can’t be an employee (other than a casual employee) of another entity.
+If you are an eligible business participant, you can’t be an employee (other than a casual employee) of another entity.

 If you’re an eligible sole trader and also a long-term casual employee of another business, you can choose to either let your employer claim the JobKeeper payments on your behalf, or you can claim as a sole trader, but not both.

-You don’t need to be registered for GST to be eligible for JobKeeper.
-However, you need to have had an ABN on 12 March 2020 and an amount of assessable income related to your business in your 2018–19 income tax return.
+No. However, you need to have had an ABN on 12 March 2020 and an amount of assessable income related to your business in your 2018–19 income tax return.